Close

 October 11, 2024: Two Shots or Four?

 Depo-Provera lawyers are debating the criteria for determining eligibility in meningioma lawsuits, specifically the number of injections required to establish a causal relationship.
-While there is a clear dose-response relationship between Depo-Provera and the increased risk of meningioma, the precise threshold remains a subject of disagreement.
+While evidence points to a dose-response relationship between Depo-Provera use and a heightened risk of meningioma, the exact threshold for this risk remains unsettled.

 More importantly, the pivotal study indicates a risk ratio of 5.5, translating to a 450% increase in risk—an alarming figure that far exceeds typical risk increases seen in similar studies.
 Considering this elevated risk, if a woman developed meningioma after just two shots of Depo-Provera and lacks other significant risk factors—such as radiation exposure or rare genetic conditions associated with meningioma—it would be like handing a jury a jigsaw puzzle with only one piece missing.
 The conclusion they will almost certainly draw is that Depo-Provera is the missing piece causing the tumor.